-4.2 (Antigen-specific) In vitro stimulation
+4.2 (Antigen specific) in vitro stimulation

 - ▲ Always include a negative control in the experiment.
-A positive control may also be included (see 3.1). - ▲ Do not use media containing any non-human proteins, like BSA or FCS because of non-specific stimulation.
+A positive control may also be included (see 3.1). - ▲ Do not use media containing any non-murine proteins, like BSA or FCS, because of non-specific stimulation.

-Protocol for in vitro stimulation
+Protocol for $in\ vitro$ stimulation

-- Wash cells by adding medium, centrifuge at 300xg for 10 minutes. - 2.
-Resuspend cells in culture medium, containing 5% human serum, adjust to $10^7$ cells/ml and $5 \times 10^6$ cells/cm2 (see 7.
+- ▲ When combining the IL-2 Secretion Assay with peptide-MHC tetramer staining, the tetramer labeling should be performed prior to the stimulation of the cells (see 3.5). - 1.
+Wash cells by adding medium, centrifuge at 300×g for 10 minutes. - 2.
+Resuspend cells in culture medium, containing 5% human serum, adjust to $10^7$ cells/mL and $5\times10^6$ cells/cm2 (see 7.
 Appendix A: Flask and dish sizes for stimulation). - 3.
 Add antigen or control reagent: